christinawiebe/Rockbuster-SQL/README.md

 # Rockbuster-SQL
-Analysis of a movie rental company's data using SQL
+Analysis of a fictional movie rental company's data using SQL